TotalDwarf03/aeroGIS/README.md

+# Land, Sea and Air

 ![Land, Sea and Air Thumbnail](./assets/land-sea-and-air-thumbnail.png)

-# Land Sea and Air

-Land Sea and Air is a website built on top of the Google Maps API and the OpenFlights dataset.
+Land, Sea and Air is a website built on top of the Google Maps API and the OpenFlights dataset.
 The site helps you travel the world by Plane, Train or Ferry.

 - [Google Maps API](https://developers.google.com/maps/documentation/javascript/overview)
 - [OpenFlights Dataset](https://openflights.org/data)